What is Scandinavia?Nú Ninja Helga Mjöll

-Nú Ninja revolves around Scandinavian art and culture.
+Nú Ninja revolves around Nordic art and culture.
 Our goal is to give insights into the Nordic art scene as seen from an insider’s perspective, all in the name of Cultural diversity.

 But let’s back up a little.
 What exactly are we talking about when we say Nordic?
 And what about Scandinavia, what’s that?
-Where is it and which countries are included in that term?
+Where is it and which countries are included in the term?

-In this article, I will give you a basic definition of the area as well as what it means to be Scandinavian, what are the cultural commonalities of the Scandinavian people and the history of the cooperation between the countries.
+In this article, I will give you a basic definition of the area as well as what it means to be Nordic, what are the cultural commonalities of the Nordic people and the history of the cooperation between the countries.

 Nordic Scandinavian countries

-Scandinavian countries are also known as Nordic countries and are situated in Northern Europe and the North Atlantic.
+Nordic countries are situated in Northern Europe and the North Atlantic.
 Even though the mainland of Sweden, the mainland of Norway, and the north-western area of Finland are the only areas that technically are on the Scandinavian peninsula.
-As time goes by, all the Nordic countries are commonly called Scandinavian countries.
+As time goes by, all the Nordic countries are commonly called Scandinavian countries by most people.
 That includes Denmark, Finland, Iceland, Norway, and Sweden, as well as Greenland, the Åland Islands and the Faroe Islands.

 Greenland and the Faroe Islands are autonomous territories within the Kingdom of Denmark and the Åland Islands are an autonomous region in Finland.

-I use both terms interchangeably when referring to the whole area.
+I am Icelandic and I use both terms interchangeably when referring to the whole area.
 Nordic or Scandinavian, it means the same to me.
 I mean, if you want to stick to the countries on the Scandinavian peninsula, why then include Denmark?

 Every Nordic country has its own language and some even have strong dialects within.
 The total population of all those countries combined is about 27 million people, which is not much compared to the 45 million that live in Spain alone.
 But, the landmass of these countries combined is 6 times the Spanish.
 Well, to be fair a large portion of that landmass is reserved for glaciers, high mountains, and other very uninhabitable places.